-The picture above is a composite of a current photo of the Statehouse in Columbus and a photo taken while Lincoln lay in state there.
-Whether Dr. Dorsey's wreath is visible in the picture, we don't know.
-But we happened to have this photo in our files because of the painting above the coffin.
+There was a photo of the Statehouse in Columbus taken while Lincoln lay in state there.
+Whether that's Dr. Dorsey's wreath visible in the picture we don't know.
+But we happened to have a copy of this photo in our files because of the painting above the coffin.

 It depicts Commodore Oliver Hazard Perry leading the Battle of Lake Erie during the War of 1812.
 Perry was assisted by a group of Ashtabula, Ohio, settlers known as the "old grey men," one of which supposedly was Benjamin Napier.
 Benjamin was the older brother of Joseph Naper who went on to found the town of Naperville in Illinois and of Amy Naper who was the mother of the main character in Kate's book Ruth by Lake and Prairie.
 One story has it that the meaty white-shirted oarsman in the picture is actually Benjamin Napier.

 Experts at the Put-In-Bay historical museum say that nearly every family with a connection claims to have an ancestor in the painting, so the research is ongoing!